plone/volto/docs/source/configuration/experimental.md

 Experimental features are planned for inclusion in a future release of Volto, but are not yet considered mature by the community.
+An experimental feature gives users an easy way to install it and see if anything breaks before we make a new stable release that includes it.

 ## Volto configuration